 For me, the justification for spending more money on a much-needed intervention at this point, is a hard sell.
 He’s facing charges that could be years in prison.
 Prison is expensive too, but so are funerals.

 I think he feels like he’s stuck in a system that never lets them breathe freely without looking over their shoulder.

-I see what that psyche has done to him.
-It changes a person.
+I see what that system has done to him.
 He’s hardened.
-Day by day, little by little and that saddens my aching heart.
+Day by day, little by little which that saddens my aching Mama heart.

 Pain & trauma damage a soul.
 It causes cognitive dissonanceto maintain a core belief such as “I can’t function without drugs”.

 Sometimes, I understand why people stay in deep dark places.
 Although to us, it looks and feels scary, to them, it’s safety.
 It’s home.
 It’s acceptance.

 No, I’m not justifying drug use.
 I’m justifying human beings in severe turmoil and trauma.
 If they didn’t have trauma before the addiction, they certainly do after it.

 So, this journey of a thousand miles is truly just one step at a time.

 There are days I have to literally force myself to breathe and count each step to get through the day.
 Some days each step is filled with angst, trepidation, & fear.
 But other days, I project hope into every deliberate movement and breath.

 I envision the day when my hopes and dreams mesh perfectly with my sons.